okamidash/infrastructure/roles/virt/README.md

 ### ovirt/virtual_machine

-Creates and deletes virtual machines.
+Role to handle the creation, deletion, starting and stopping of virtual machines.

+Unless specified otherwise, virtual machine will be created from the template name defined with `ovirt_base_template_name`.

 Vars used: `less`,`than`,`three`